SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Troubleshooting_SLScripting_Issues.md

 ![Managed Memory results](~/user-guide/images/SLScriptingManagedMemoryTool.png)

 > [!NOTE]
 > In some cases, it could be that the Analysis result does not show this potential fix and therefore does not provide a link to open the Managed Memory Tool.
-In that case, use another tool to inspect the managed memory, such as [WinDbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).
+In that case, use another tool to inspect the managed memory, such as the [Dump Analyzer Server](https://internaldocs.skyline.be/DevDocs/Dump_Analyzer_Server/Intro.html), [Memory Dump Analyzer SLScripting](https://internaldocs.skyline.be/DevDocs/Analyzing_SLScripting_Memory_Dumps/Memory_Dump_Analyzer_SLScripting.html), [WinDbg](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/).